-L'Oréal's low carbon strategy is part of its sustainable commitment Sharing Beauty With All, launched in 2013.
-Completely integrated in L'Oréal's value chain, this program is based on four pillars:
+L'Oréal's low carbon strategy is part of its sustainable development strategy, launched in 2013.
+Completely integrated into L'Oréal's value chain, this program is based on four pillars:

-• innovating sustainably, to reduce the environmental footprint of products and formulas;

-• producing sustainably, to reduce the environmental footprint of plants and distribution centres, particularly their carbon footprint;

-• living sustainably, to empower consumers to make sustainable choices;

-· developing sustainably, by sharing growth with internal and external stakeholders (communities, suppliers and employees).
+- Innovating sustainably, to reduce the environmental footprint of products and formulas; - Producing sustainably, to reduce the environmental footprint of plants and distribution centers, particularly their carbon footprint; - Living sustainably, to empower consumers to make sustainable choices; - Developing sustainably, by sharing growth with internal and external stakeholders (communities, suppliers and employees).

+SHAR